 - Do not mess with your hair for at least six months – that means no hair coloring, no streaks, no highlighting.
 Your hair needs to relax after the high dose of straightening chemicals.

-- Have your hair trimmed on a regular basis.
+- Trim your hair on a regular basis.
 This ensures your hair remains in top condition.
 Make sure there are no split ends.
 You don’t want it to travel up the length and deepen the damage.

 - Use cold water to wash your hair.
 Hot water will rob it of its moisture.